|Nutrition Facts (per serving)|

-In a small bowl, whisk together soy sauce, ketchup, orange juice, chopped parsley or cilantro, lemon juice, minced garlic, black pepper, salt, and red pepper flakes.
+In a small bowl, whisk together the orange juice, soy sauce, ketchup, chopped parsley or cilantro, lemon juice, minced garlic, black pepper, salt, and red pepper flakes.

-Heat grill to medium-high heat.
-Right before placing fish on the grill, oil the grill grates using a pair of outdoor cooking tongs, folded paper towels, and a high smoke-point oil (like peanut oil).
+Heat a grill to medium-high heat.
+Right before placing fish on the grill, oil the grill grates using a pair of outdoor cooking tongs and folded paper towels soaked with oil.
 Make about 3 to 4 passes across the grates to ensure a nonstick cooking surface.
 This is important when grilling fish since it tends to fall apart if conditions are not quite right.

-Place fish on the grill and cook for 5 to 6 minutes per side or until fish reaches an internal temperature of 145 F and flakes easily when tested with a fork.
+Place the fish on the preheated grill and cook for 5 to 6 minutes per side, or until the fish reaches an internal temperature of 145 F and flakes easily when tested with a fork.

-Once cooked, remove shark steaks from grill and serve with sauce and your choice of sides.
+Once cooked, remove the shark steaks from the grill and serve with sauce and your choice of sides.

 - Due to the overfishing of shark, make sure you purchase your fish from a responsible and reputable monger that is aware of the strict guidelines in place for harvesting this fish.

 - Pan-frying is another good method to cook shark steaks.
 Just oil a cast-iron skillet and heat it until the oil shimmers but isn't smoking.
 Carefully add the steaks and reduce the heat.
 Cook them, turning only once, for a total of 10 to 12 minutes depending on their thickness.
 Remove to a plate and let them rest.
 Make a sauce with the pan juices by adding 1/4 cup white wine or broth and reducing it for 3 to 5 minutes.

-Yet another way of enjoying shark steaks is to cut them into thick cubes, marinate in a citrus blend, and skewer them with baby potatoes, cherry tomatoes, red peppers, red onion, pineapple chunks or whatever your heart desires.
-They are grill friendly but also can be baked in the oven.
-Serve with fruit salsa for a taste of the islands.
+- Yet another way of enjoying shark steaks is to cut them into thick cubes, marinate in a citrus blend, and skewer them with baby potatoes, cherry tomatoes, red peppers, red onion, pineapple chunks, or whatever your heart desires.
+The kebabs are grill friendly but also can be baked in the oven.
+Serve with fruit salsa.